Alevism: Relationship with other groups

 The relationship between Alevis and Sunnis is one of mutual suspicion and prejudice dating back to the Ottoman period.
 Hundreds of Alevis were murdered in sectarian violence in the years that preceded the 1980 coup, and as late as the 1990s dozens were killed with impunity.
-While pogroms have not occurred since then, Erdogan has declared “a cemevi is not a place of worship, it is a center for cultural activities.
-Muslims should only have one place of worship.”
+While pogroms have not occurred since then, Erdogan has declared "a cemevi is not a place of worship, it is a center for cultural activities.
+Muslims should only have one place of worship."

-Alevis claim that they have been subject to intolerant Sunni "nationalism" that has been unwilling to recognize Alevi "uniqueness."
+There are claims that they have been subject to intolerant Sunni "nationalism" that has been unwilling to recognize Alevi "uniqueness".